 Are you happy to travel?

 I conduct most ceremonies in London and the South East of England, where I live.
-Also, I like to visit Guernsey and Jersey, the Channel Islands, every year, where I lived for a long time and where I’m happy to say that they have recently legalised same sex marriage and humanist marriage has gained legal recognition (in Jersey).
+Also, I like to visit Guernsey, the Channel Islands, every year, where I lived for a long time and where I’m happy to say that they have recently legalised same sex marriage and humanist marriage has gained legal recognition in Jersey and the right to hold weddings outdoors in Guernsey.
 With a love of travelling, and a decent grasp of both French and Spanish, I’m happy to travel abroad too.

 How do you plan a humanist wedding ceremony?